christianmalek/vuex-rest-api/README.md

 #### `# method`
 - **Type**: `string`
 - **Default**: `"get"`
 - **Usage**: The HTTP method to request the API.
-Following HTTP Methods are allowed at the moment: get, delete, head, post, put, patch
+Following HTTP Methods are allowed at the moment:
+  - get
+  - delete
+  - head
+  - post
+  - put
+  - patch

 ```js
 {